Back to Top

 • Gift certificates, gift cards, cash-equivalent prepaid cards (8.1.4 Determine the Allowability of Gifts, Prizes, and Awards to Individuals)

-• House accounts; e.g., extension of credit by a vendor allowing the payment of goods or services over a period of time, or on a summary invoice or bill
+• House accounts; e.g., extension of credit by a vendor allowing the payment of goods or services over a period of time, or on a summary invoice or bill.
+NOTE: Utilities are exempt from this prohibition.

 • Imported goods that must pass through customs